davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/ephesians/chapters/ephesians-4/verses/ephesians-4-30/ephesians-4-30-kjv.md

 ---
 title: "Ephesians 4:30 KJV"
-attribution: "Ephesians 4:30 KJV" grieve of: Holy Spirit
+grieve of: Holy Spirit
 King James Version of: "Ephesians 4:30"
-quote: >-
+verse: >-
   And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---